Portrait of the first officially accepted cyborg in the world, Neil Harbisson.

 Are humans becoming cyborgs without even recognizing it?

 When I talked to our Board Member Lin Kayser, he stated the hypothesis that many of us act like cyborgs already.
 While navigating to a specific place has been a decent cognitive task in the past (you had to read maps or ask residents), today people intuitively let their mobile navigation system guide them.
-Beyond the extant use of smartphones, more and more people have implanted body chips that replace their keys and enable them to do secure transactions or read secret data without even thinking about it.
+Beyond the extent use of smartphones, more and more people have implanted body chips that replace their keys and enable them to do secure transactions or read secret data without even thinking about it.
 Virtual and augmented reality glasses can be used in engineering to detect defect parts in turbines and sophisticated machines.
 It may be just a matter of time that these external devices may be directly connected to our nervous system and brains.

 Neil Harbisson is an FLI Thought Leader who gave us an interview.
 Neil is a New York-based artist known as the first person in the world with an antenna implanted in his skull.
 This WIFI supported antenna enables him to “hear” colors as it collects different signals like electromagnetic radiation or images and translates them into audible vibrations.
 Neil is the first legally recognized cyborg, having a UK passport that features the antenna on his passport picture.